-- 97. Intention of the parties: Judge Shaw found that there was no evidence of any common intention by the parties.
-The parties discussed some "incidents of employment" such as the hourly rate and rostered hours but did not discuss Kiwikiwi's employment status. - 98.
-Control: MTS argued that as Mr Kiwikiwi was free to do his work as he saw fit and was not subject to the control of MTS.
+- 103. Intention of the parties: Judge Shaw found that there was no evidence of any common intention by the parties.
+The parties discussed some "incidents of employment", such as the hourly rate and rostered hours, but did not discuss Mr Kiwikiwi's employment status. - 104.
+Control: MTS argued that Mr Kiwikiwi was free to do his work as he saw fit and was not subject to the control of MTS.
 Judge Shaw found that Mr Kiwikiwi was controlled by MTS's systems.
-Mr Kiwikiwi was required to comply with the set rosters, had no flexibility within the role and had to perform additional tasks to teleprompting.
+Mr Kiwikiwi was required to comply with the set rosters, had no flexibility within the role and had to perform tasks in addition to teleprompting.
 The role profile description he was given was prescriptive.
-When standards slipped Mr Kiwikiwi had to undergo re-training. - 99.
+When standards slipped, Mr Kiwikiwi had to undergo retraining. - 105.
 Fundamental test: Judge Shaw found that Mr Kiwikiwi was not in business on his own account as an independent contractor.
-The factors that lead to this conclusion included: - Mr Kiwikiwi was not registered for GST; - Mr Kiwikiwi did not work for any other employer apart from some shearing work over summer when little work was available from MTS; - Mr Kiwikiwi had no separate accounts and did not operate under a business entity (such as a company); - Mr Kiwikiwi did not bring any experience or skill to the position; - Mr Kiwikiwi took no financial risk with his own capital and could not alter his profits by changing his work habits. - 100.
-Judge Shaw stated that the invoices that Mr Kiwikiwi rendered each fortnight were inconclusive as he only rendered them in order to get paid. - 101.
-Integration: Judge Shaw found that Mr Kiwikiwi's position was an integral part of the production process; it was "not an adjunct which the television station could do without" (at [42]). - 102.
-Industry practice: Judge Shaw stated that industry practice can be relevant to both the intention of the parties and to the nature of the continuing relationship.
-However, the industry practice was not black and white, with MTS having employed a teleprompter as an employee in the past, and with TVNZ using a combination of employees and independent contractors.
+The factors that led to this conclusion included: - Mr Kiwikiwi was not registered for GST; - Mr Kiwikiwi did not work for any other employer (apart from some shearing work over summer when little work was available from MTS); - Mr Kiwikiwi had no separate accounts and did not operate under a business entity (such as a company); - Mr Kiwikiwi did not bring any experience or skill to the position; - Mr Kiwikiwi took no financial risk with his own capital and could not alter his profits by changing his work habits. - 106.
+Judge Shaw stated that the invoices that Mr Kiwikiwi rendered each fortnight were inconclusive as he only rendered them to get paid. - 107.
+Integration: Judge Shaw found that Mr Kiwikiwi's position was an integral part of the production process; it was "not an adjunct which the television station could do without" (at [42]). - 108.
+Industry practice: Judge Shaw stated that industry practice can be relevant to both the intention of the parties and the nature of the continuing relationship.
+However, the industry practice was not black and white.
+MTS had employed a teleprompter as an employee in the past, and TVNZ used a combination of employees and independent contractors.
 Therefore, industry practice did not assist in determining Mr Kiwikiwi's employment status.